 Check the calendar for upcoming programs, forums and meetings.
 Click here to visit the calendar

 October 10, 2016 Violence: Interventions that Work (Click on name to view video)

-A panel of extremely well-informed folks representing law enforcement, community and a social service agency spoke to us about interventions and methods they use to track and prevent violence: Lieutenant Colonel Maris Herold from University of Cincinnati Police; Captain Lisa Davis from District 1, Cincinnati Police; Ozie Davis from the Avondale Youth Council and Development Corporation; and Fredda McGoff of Lighthouse Youth Services.
+A panel representing law enforcement, community and a social service agency spoke to us about interventions and methods they use to track and prevent violence: Lieutenant Colonel Maris Herold from University of Cincinnati Police; Captain Lisa Davis from District 1, Cincinnati Police; Ozie Davis from the Avondale Youth Council and Development Corporation; and Fredda McGoff of Lighthouse Youth Services.

 March, 2015 — Woman’s City Club: 100 Years of Service.
 A special video made for showing at the Centennial gala covers the Woman’s City Club from 1915 to 2015.

-October 29, 2014 — Discussion session with Judge Nathaniel Jones and Marian Spencer.
-Held in the Geier Room of the Mt.
-Auburn Presbyterian Church.
+October 29, 2014 — Discussion with Judge Nathaniel Jones and Marian Spencer.

-Thursday, September 25, 2015, 7 pm – Cincinnati in Africa – A discussion with Village Life Outreach Project Inc. Founder and Chairman Dr. Christopher Lewis and Dr. Victoria Wulsin, who works in to prevent HIV/AIDS prevention.
-First Unitarian Church.
-Link to SOTENI’s website, use: www.soteni.org.
-Its two-week safari-cum-anthropology trip, “Karibu Kenya,” is described there.
+Thursday, September 25, 2015 – Cincinnati in Africa – A discussion with Village Life Outreach Project Inc. Founder and Chairman Dr. Christopher Lewis and Dr. Victoria Wulsin, who works in to prevent HIV/AIDS prevention.
+See SOTENI for more information about its two-week safari-cum-anthropology trip, “Karibu Kenya.”

-Tuesday August 26, 2015, 7 pm – Forum on Preschool Promise with Greg Landsman, at that time director of Strive Partnership.
-Along with a panel including: Stephanie Byrd and John Pepper.
-First Unitarian Church .
+Tuesday August 26, 2015 – Forum on Preschool Promise with Greg Landsman, Stephanie Byrd, and John Pepper.